 The mass matrix of neutral fermions (or a system of two-component fermions in a generic basis) is complex and symmetric.
 This mass matrix must be diagonalized in order to identify the physical fermion mass eigenstates and to compute their masses.
 However, the fermion mass matrix is not diagonalized by the standard unitary similarity transformation.
-Instead a different diagonalization equation is employed that was discovered by Takagi [112], and rediscovered many times since [149].106
+Instead a different diagonalization equation is employed that was discovered by Takagi [112], and rediscovered many times since [149].105 where the m_k are real and non-negative.
+This is the Takagi diagonalization 106 of the complex symmetric matrix M.